 Mark joined Watsi on September 19th, 2016.
-Four years ago, Mark became the 2313th member to automatically support a new Watsi patient every month.
-Since then, 3,695 more people have become monthly donors!
-Mark's most recent donation supported Philip, a widower from Kenya, to fund a severe fracture in his leg.
+Five years ago, Mark joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Mark's most recent donation supported Deth, a farmer from Cambodia, to fund surgery so he can hear clearly.